 After studying Advertising and Marketing at London College of Communication, I completed my MA and MPhil in Curating Contemporary Art at the Royal College of Art.

-To explore the family collection I care for, please visit NHK Collection .
+To explore it, please visit NHK Collection.

 For inquiries or to discuss how I can support your practice or organisation, please contact me or book a 30-minute one-on-one with me.